n3oltd/support/docs/07-integration-guides/01-website-integration/02-single-donation-basic/index.md

 ---
-title: Single Donations - Standard
+title: Single Donations (Basic)
 sidebar_position: 2
 ---

 Single donations refer to one-time contributions made by any donor.
 Hence, for one-time donations processed via a website, you need to post data to the **Engage webhook endpoint**.
+This webhook is a standard one without any additional information including sponsorships and feedbacks and can be used for performing a basic donations integration.

 ## Webhook Format Example